mbj4668/erl.mk/README.md

 ### lux

-Put all lux files in `test/lux`.
+Put all lux files in `test/lux`, or in subdirectories of `test/lux`.
 When this directory is found, erl.mk automatically adds lux as a dependency if needed.

+If you need to build anything before running a lux test, create a `Makefile` in the same directory as the lux file, and create the targets `build` and `clean` in the makefile.
+Before running `lux`, erl.mk will do `$(MAKE) build`, if a Makefile is found.

 To run all tests, including lux do: